Apostolique/Vyne-Language/README.md

 ### Block

-A code block is define by an opening and closing curly brackets.
+A code block is defined by an opening and closing curly bracket.
 The block starts a local scope and memory for that scope is cleaned up when reaching the closing curly bracket.

 ```
 {